The Rise of the Swiss Grand Hotel (1)

 Opened on 1 May 1834, the largest hotel in Switzerland had a piano nobile, three floors of bedrooms and an attic to accommodate staff.

-According the Pedro Deakin, Manager of Hotel de Bergues who has been working here since Four Seasons took over in 2004, this new hotel served a double function in Geneva.
+According to Pedro Deakin, former Manager of Hotel de Bergues who has been working here since Four Seasons took over in 2004, this new hotel served a double function in Geneva.
 It was not only there to provide an attractive welcome to tourists, but to also a residence for visiting VIPS.
 The fortified Calvinist city on the south side of the Rhone had no palaces where royalty or aristocracy could bed down, so Hotel des Bergues was always intended as a five-star coaching inn.

 When I asked Pedro about the spiral staircase hidden behind reception, he explained to me that in 1834 the hotel’s ground floor was open-sided with five arches that faced on to the quay.
 Guests would get down from their carriage, pass through the arches and take the stone spiral staircase to the first floor, where they would be welcomed.
 Of course the staircase was not broad and open because if it had been the wind from Lake Geneva would have blown straight up into the hotel proper.